sf-wdi-29/sinatra-app-seed/readme.md

-# Seeding a Sinatra App
+# Extras: Seeding a Sinatra App

 ## Why is Seeding Useful?